Facebook Pixel How to Photography Landscapes in Exotic Places: 5 Practical Tips

 The Exotic Landscape

-Get on both of these websites (Flickr and 500px are both free to join) and search for photos taken in the place that you are going.
+Get on both of these websites (Flickr and 500px are both free to join) and search for photos taken where you’ll be headed.
 The results will give you a great idea of the potential of that location.
-You might also find some new spots, away from the ones that everybody else seems to photograph.
+You might also find some new spots away from the ones that everybody else seems to photograph.

-If you are going to a coastal location, try and figure out how the changing tides affect the composition of the images you see.
-Some places are at their best at high tide, and others are at low tide.
-If this is the case, do an online search for tide tables.
-If the best photo opportunities are at low tide, for example, then the ideal time to travel there is when low tide coincides with sunset or sunrise, so you can take advantage of the golden hour and twilight.
+If you are going to a coastal location, the tide schedule makes a huge difference.
+Try and figure out how the changing tides affect the composition of the images you see.
+Some places are at their best at high tide, and others are ideal at low tide.
+So if you’ll be shooting along the coast, do an online search for tide tables, and plan your visits accordingly.
+If the best photo opportunities for a particular beach are at low tide, for example, then the ideal time to travel there is when low tide coincides with sunset or sunrise so you can take advantage of the golden hour and twilight.

 Got a question about an image?
-Why not send the photographer a message and ask for their advice?
+Send the photographer a message and ask for their advice.
 Not everybody will reply, but you may receive invaluable advice from those that do.

 The Exotic Landscape